ervinbani/recipe-discovery-app/REFLECTION.md

-# Riflessioni e Decisioni di Design – Recipe Discovery App
+# Reflections and Design Decisions – Recipe Discovery App

-## Scelte Tecnologiche
+## Technology Choices

-- **Vite + React + TypeScript**: scelti per velocità di sviluppo, tipizzazione e supporto moderno.
+- **Vite + React + TypeScript**: Chosen for fast development, type safety, and modern tooling support.
-- **React Router DOM**: per una navigazione SPA semplice e scalabile.
+- **React Router DOM**: For simple and scalable SPA navigation.
-- **TheMealDB API**: scelta per la ricchezza di dati e la facilità di utilizzo.

-## Architettura e Struttura
+- **TheMealDB API**: Selected for its rich data and ease of use.

+## Architecture and Structure

-- **Componenti riutilizzabili**: Card, Navbar, Spinner, Feedback, per DRY e manutenzione.
+- **Reusable Components**: Card, Navbar, Spinner, Feedback, to keep code DRY and maintainable.
-- **Custom hooks**: `useFetch` per gestire fetch asincroni e `useLocalStorage` per sincronizzare lo stato dei preferiti.
+- **Custom Hooks**: `useFetch` for handling async fetches and `useLocalStorage` for syncing favorites state.
-- **Context API**: per la gestione globale dei preferiti, evitando prop drilling.
+- **Context API**: For global favorites management, avoiding prop drilling.
-- **CSS responsive**: media query e layout flessibile per una UX gradevole su mobile e desktop.
+- **Responsive CSS**: Media queries and flexible layouts for a pleasant UX on both mobile and desktop.

 ## UX/UI

-- **Navbar sempre visibile** con ricerca integrata.
-- **Feedback utente**: spinner e messaggi di errore uniformi.
-- **Card cliccabili** per navigazione intuitiva.
-- **Pulsante preferiti**: feedback immediato e sincronizzazione locale.

-## Difficoltà e Soluzioni

-- Gestione asincrona fetch multipli (preferiti): risolta con `Promise.all`.
+- **Always-visible Navbar** with integrated search.
+- **User Feedback**: Consistent spinner and error messages.
+- **Clickable Cards** for intuitive navigation.
+- **Favorites Button**: Instant feedback and local sync.

+## Challenges and Solutions

+- Handling async multiple fetches (favorites): Solved with `Promise.all`.
-- Sincronizzazione preferiti tra pagine: risolta con Context e custom hook.
+- Syncing favorites across pages: Solved with Context and custom hook.
-- Responsive design: testato su diverse larghezze, aggiunte media query mirate.
+- Responsive design: Tested on various widths, added targeted media queries.

+### Most challenging part

+The most challenging part was keeping the favorites data consistent across different views while handling asynchronous network calls.
+A concrete issue occurred when the app hydrated favorites from `localStorage` and then fetched full meal details for each saved id: components could mount before all details were available, producing transient UI states and occasional mismatches.
+The solution was to centralize favorites in a `FavoritesContext`, persist state with a `useLocalStorage` hook, and, when necessary, load multiple recipe details with `Promise.all` so the context can provide a single, consistent data shape to consuming components.
+I also added simple loading states and guarded component updates to avoid race conditions while hydration completes.

+### Design decision

+I created a compact `useFetch` hook that returns `{ data, loading, error }` rather than mixing data fetching logic across components.
+This keeps components focused on rendering and reduces duplicated code for handling loading and error states.
+It also makes it easier to add retries, caching, or request cancellation later.
+Centralizing fetch behavior simplified testing and debugging network-related problems during development.

-## Possibili Migliorie Future
+## Possible Future Improvements

-- Autenticazione utente e preferiti cloud.
+- User authentication and cloud-synced favorites.
-- Test automatici (unitari e E2E).
+- Automated testing (unit and E2E).
-- Animazioni e transizioni più avanzate.
+- More advanced animations and transitions.
-- Miglioramento accessibilità (a11y).
+- Improved accessibility (a11y).

-## Conclusioni
+## Conclusions

-Il progetto è stato pensato per essere didattico, scalabile e facilmente estendibile.
-Ogni scelta è stata motivata dalla chiarezza, semplicità e best practice per uno sviluppatore junior.
+The project was designed to be educational, scalable, and easily extendable.
+Every decision was made for clarity, simplicity, and best practices.